 Concentration of Credit Risk: The School System does not have a formal policy that places a limit on the amount or percent that may be invested in any one issuer.
 More than 5% of the School System's Governmental Activities investments are investments in the Federal Home Loan Mortgage Corp.
 This investment is 9%, respectively, of the Governmental Activities investments.
-More than 5% of the School System's General Fund investments are investments in the Federal Home Loan Mortgage Corp.
+More than 5% of the School System's General Fund investments are investments in the Federal Home to Bow and the Federal Home Loan Mortgage Corp.
 This investment is 16% of the General Fund investments.